-Pantry moths and flour moths live inside most grain based food.
-If you eat grain based food or you have grain based pet bird food in your home, you are at risk for a pantry moth infestation.
-It’s unlikely that you can avoid a flour moth problem even if you buy the freshest bird food available.
+Pantry moths and flour moths live inside most grain-based food.
+If you eat grain based food or you have grain based pet bird food in your home, you are at risk for a full blown pantry moth infestation.
+It’s unlikely that you can avoid a flour moth from entering your home, even if you buy the freshest bird food available.

 If you see one pantry moth flying around your bird room you’ve probably got a minor pantry flour moth infestation.

 This particular pantry moth has moved from the egg stage, through the larvae and pupae stages to an adult.
 Now it is ready to lay more eggs.

 Controlling a full blown pantry moth infestation is important because they multiply so fast.
 Each female adult pantry moth is capable of laying up to 400 eggs.
 It is easy to imagine how quickly this crazy infestation can get out of hand.

 If you’ve seen an adult pantry moth flying around your house or one that’s drowned in your bird’s water dish, start looking for the eggs, larvae and pupae.
 Look for a sticky egg sac that looks like a grain of rice.
 They’re often found in corners and crevices.

 Fastest way to get rid of pantry moths is to destroy all egg sacs, larvae, and pupae.
 If you don't kill the egg sacs, the larvae, the pupae, and the adult pantry moth, you'll never get rid of the problem.